warriorgraph/airbrake-docs/jekyll/_docs/features/private-sourcemaps.md

 We also support public sourcemaps please visit our [official airbrake-js repo](https://github.com/airbrake/airbrake-js#source-map) for more info.

-#### Private sourcemap size
+#### Sourcemap file size limit

-Private sourcemaps have a file size limit of 4MB.
+Public and private sourcemaps have a file size limit of 4MB.
 Sourcemaps greater than 4MB will return a 400

 ```
 {"code":400,"type":"Bad Request","message":"http: request body too large"}